johannn53/PORTOF-1/README.md

 10. CRUD for product (DB column: product_name, user_id, qty, price, image(link)). ✅
 11. Auth with jwt token. ✅
 12. Upload image(PNG, JPEG), video(MP4), PDF with multer - cloudinary. ✅
-13. Unit test using jest (for some features). ✅ (remove the unstatic response first)
 ```

 will be added soon: